Kalindra Faria: Post-UFC career

 Faria was scheduled to face Sidy Rocha at SFT MMA 21 on February 29, 2020.
 However, the bout was cancelled due to an unknown reason.

 On August 26, 2020, news surfaced that Faria had signed a contract with Taura MMA.

 On May 29, 2022, making her first appearance since her UFC release in 2018, Faria won the Brazilian FS Strawweight Championship at Brazilian FS 10,submitting Diná da Silva via rear-naked choke in the first round.

 Less than a month later, Faria took on Julia Polastri at Iron Man MMA 24 on June 24, 2022.
 She lost the bout via unanimous decision.

+Personal life

+Faria is married to Muay Thai fighter and fellow head coach of Vale Top Team, Cristian Nogueira.
+In 2007, Faria gave birth to a daughter, Keylane Faria.